Anti-Corruption Evidence Programme (DFID, 2016 - 2021)

 The programme works with 12 partners on around 40 research projects in the three programme countries.
 Our research partners are the London School of Hygiene and Tropical Medicine (LSHTM), Palladium, the BRAC Institute of Governance and Development (BIGD), Transparency International Bangladesh (TIB), Research on Poverty Alleviation (REPOA), the Nigerian Institute of Social and Economic Research (NISER), the Centre for Democracy and Development (CDD), the University of Birmingham, the James P. Grant School of Public Health BRAC University (JPGSPH), Ifakara Health Institute (IHI), the HRPG of University of Nigeria, and the Economic and Social Research Foundation (ESRF).

-Find out more about ACE on the programme's website.
+Find out more about ACE on the Anti-Corruption Evidence website..